 In November 2011, the United Nations Educational, Scientific and Cultural Organization (UNESCO) officially designated April 30 as International Jazz Day in order to highlight jazz and its diplomatic role of uniting people in all corners of the globe.

-- Schedule a jazz-themed performance or concert by your school band or choir.
+- Organize a jazz-themed performance by your school band or choir.

-- Have students research the local roots of jazz in your town or city.
-What made jazz in your city unique?
+- Research the local roots of jazz in your town or city.
+What makes jazz in your area unique?

 Share the vibrancy and vitality of jazz music with educators and students from around the world on April 30.
 The day brings together communities, schools, artists, historians, academics, and jazz enthusiasts all over the world to celebrate and learn about jazz and its roots, future and impact.

 Take 5 – or more – and celebrate International Jazz Day with your students!
 Please register your activity and see how others are participating.